akondasif/grivet/docs/DEV_NOTES.md

 brew install docker-compose
 brew install docker
 ```

+Each `.sh` script mentioned below resides in the `bin` sub-directory.

 The instruction below provisions a Docker host named `dev` with 2 CPU, 10Gb RAM and 40Gb disk space